uofthcdslab/admaps-lifecycle-checklist/README.md

+Status: Stable v1.0.
+Intended for operational use.
+Future revisions will focus on clarifications and examples, not scope expansion.

 # ADMAPS Lifecycle Checklist

 This repository contains two complementary artifacts derived from the ADMAPS framework for high-stakes public-sector algorithmic decision-making.